hkwonx12/bankingapp/journals/Matt_Bowes.md

 - We started the API portion of our project.

 3-23-23
-- We finished to work on the API.
+- We continued to work on the API and had a discussion about databases.